VDA5050/VDA5050/VDA5050_EN.md

 #### Kinematic center-based zones

-In kinematic center based-zones, the vehicle's kinematic center decides the entry and exit of the zones.
-When within a zone, the vehicle shall follow the defined behavior.
+In kinematic center-based zones, the vehicle's kinematic center decides the entry and exit of the zones.
+When the vehicle's kinematic center is within a zone, the vehicle shall follow the defined behavior.
-'PRIORITY' and 'PENALTY' zones represent zones, that are used for the influencing the movement of the robots by incetivising or penalizing certain areas of the map.
+'PRIORITY' and 'PENALTY' zones represent zones, that are used for the influencing the movement of the robots by incentivising or penalizing certain areas of the map.
 They have no effect on the behavior of the robots when passing through.
 'DIRECTED' zones define a preferred direction of travel within the zone.
 'BIDIRECTED' zones define a travel direction and its opposite direction to be used.
 Other directions shall be avoided.
 Additional parameters indicate the limits within which the vehicle may deviate from its direction of travel.
 The direction of travel is the speed vector in the project specific coordinate system.

 ![Figure x2 Depiction of a vehicle entering a zone based on its kinematic center (left) and a loaded vehicle exiting a zone based on its kinematic center (right)](./assets/kinematic_center_entry.png)